Should I pursue full-time entrepreneurship coming from Oxford?

 Should you take the leap?

 Pursuing entrepreneurship after Oxford is a significant decision that should not be taken lightly.
 While it offers the potential for great rewards, it also comes with substantial risks and challenges.
 Consider your motivations, risk tolerance, and what you truly want out of your career before making the leap.
-Remember, entrepreneurship is not a one-size-fits-all solution, and success often requires more than just a prestigious degree—it requires grit, adaptability, and a willingness to embrace uncertainty.
+That said, the supportive ecosystem, innovative environment and other structural benefits of being in Oxford make it a worthwhile endeavour to pursue, at least while being a student.
+That should give more insight to you as to whether this is something you want to pursue as a career prospect in the medium term.

 Comments